 Jay Kali is an ex-pat from the United States that moved down to Cancun, Mexico when his father retired.
 He quickly fell in love with Cancun and hasn’t left since.

-Jay is known as “the strength architect”.
-He runs an online fitness coaching website that caters to women.
+He is known as “the strength architect,” and he runs an online fitness coaching website that caters to women.
 Kali Coaching personalizes workout routines for women to encourage a healthy and active lifestyle.